aliahadmd/TimeMachine/README.md

 - Jetpack Compose team for the amazing framework
 - Material Design for the design guidelines
-- Pomodoro Technique by Francesco Cirillo
+- Focus Timer Technique by Francesco Cirillo

 ---